techtile-by-dramco/cla-paper-measurements/02-energy-harvesting-threshold-measurements/README.md

 		* Write script to capture signals from scope
 		* Write postprocessing scripts
 	* 2️⃣ IN THE END --> Measure with 917 MHz antenna in the Techtile construction
-		* Picking up all USRP RF carriers of all USRPs :boo
+		* Picking up all USRP RF carriers of all USRPs